We are celebrating being awarded a grant from the National Lottery Community Fund to support our work with older people who are isolated and lonely.

 Enjoy reading about our different Services, tax your brain with our puzzle pages, learn some new techniques for getting through this tough time together.
 Learn about opportunities to Get Involved with AgeUK Wakefield District in our upcoming projects around Digital Inclusion.
 Make 2021 the year you try something new, challenge yourself , amaze your family by calling them up on Zoom or FaceTime, or sending an email to them all.

-We welcome your feedback and ideas to help in the development of future editions, let us know what you would like to see in our Spring edition and we will do what we can to accommodate those ideas.
-We have made some changes to this newsletter to reflect your feedback.
+We welcome your feedback and ideas to help in the development of future newsletters, let us know what you would like to see in our next edition and we will do what we can to accommodate those ideas.

 If you would like a printed version of this publication please email email@example.com